backstage/backstage/CONTRIBUTING.md

 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given. ❤️

+Backstage is released under the Apache2.0 License, and original creations contributed to this repo are accepted under the same license.

 # Types of Contributions

 ## Report bugs